ruby-on-wheels/ruby-on-wheels.github.io/_posts/2019-03-19-laminating-the-shower.md

 comments: true
 ---

 The shower cabin that I [built]({% post_url 2019-01-05-building-the-shower-cabin %}) out of plywood had to be protected from the water.
-I spend a lot of time researching suitable materials.
+I spent a lot of time researching suitable materials.
 I found several solutions based on PVC panels that were sealed with silicon.
 These solutions didn't convince me.
 While driving the van, everything heavily vibrates.
 I was afraid that the silicone joints would eventually start leaking when using the shower very often.
-Pictures of [cracked shower trays](https://www.google.com/search?q=cracked+shower+tray+in+caravan&tbm=isch) and [moldy silicone joints](https://www.google.com/search?q=moldy+silicone+joints+shower&tbm=isch) made me looking for better solutions.
+Pictures of [cracked shower trays](https://www.google.com/search?q=cracked+shower+tray+in+caravan&tbm=isch) and [moldy silicone joints](https://www.google.com/search?q=moldy+silicone+joints+shower&tbm=isch) made me want to look for better solutions.

 ## Learning about boat-building

 I wanted to build a long-lasting shower cabin without any joints.
-I quickly ended up reading a lot about boat-building.
+So immediately started reading up a lot on boat-building.
 A lot of boats are built out of wood and float in the water for several years without breaking or getting moldy.
 After watching a [video](https://www.youtube.com/watch?v=z0SH5drQsGY&t=915s) of two professionals fixing a boat, I felt prepared to laminate the shower cabin with fiberglass and epoxy resin.

 ## Preparing everything